gvwilson/sensibleadventures/princess-bear/princess-bear.md

 with his sword toward a small clump of trees.
 "Twisted, like them.
 Something that looks like it's along by a hundred yards away can take you all day to get to.
 Or it's so far on as you can barely see it, but you take ten steps and there you are.
-Ranneda says it's something to do by how the magic bends the light."
+Raneda says it's something to do by how the magic bends the light."
 He shook his head.
 "I don't pretend to have the understanding of it."

 "Nor I." He paused.
 "I thought about becoming a magician once, you know," he